cesinco/Julia_Martingale/README.md

 ### Initial trials

 As can be seen by the chart below, the tendency is for all 10 episodes to increase their winnings over the first 300 trials, even when the losses are extreme, dipping well below the -$256 lower bound of the winnings.
-All 10 episodes eventully end up hitting the target of $80 by about the 200th trial.
+All 10 episodes eventually end up hitting the target of $80 by about the 200th trial.

 ![Initial run of 10 episodes](output/01_01_Winnings.png)